-- (1) Includes 13 subsidiaries and consolidated entities (aside from EDSUZ (HK) Limited, shown above) incorporated in Hong Kong, seven of which hold our PRC-incorporated data center companies, and two additional subsidiaries incorporated in BVI and Macau, but excludes dormant or immaterial entities with no material business.
-See the chart below for details on the data center holding companies. - (2) Includes nine additional subsidiaries and consolidated entities incorporated in China.
-See the chart below for details on the data center companies. - (3) Holds equity interests of 99.90% in GDS Shanghai, and of approximately 99.97% in GDS Beijing.
+(1) Includes 13 subsidiaries and consolidated entities (aside from EDSUZ (HK) Limited, shown above) incorporated in Hong Kong, seven of which hold our PRC-incorporated data center companies, and two additional subsidiaries incorporated in BVI and Macau, but excludes dormant or immaterial entities with no material business.
+See the chart below for details on the data center holding companies.

+- (3) Holds equity interests of 99.90% in GDS Shanghai, and of approximately 99.97% in GDS Beijing. - (4) Holds equity interests of 0.10% in GDS Shanghai, and of approximately 0.03% in GDS Beijing.